Logo

 ros2 run nav2_map_server map_saver_cli -f ~/to_your_workspace/src/neo_m(?)_(?)00/configs/navigation/maps/your_map_name

-- In the map folder, you can see two files created
+In the map folder, two essential files are created

 Autonomous Navigation¶